-As of December 31, 2011, the carrying value of goodwill related to the Forward Air and FASI segments was \$37.9 million and \$5.4 million, respectively.
+In accordance with our accounting policy, we conducted our annual impairment assessments and tests of goodwill for each reporting unit as of June 30, 2012 and no impairment charges were required.
+As of December 31, 2012, the carrying value of goodwill related to the Forward Air and FASI segments was \$37.9 million and \$5.4 million, respectively.
+Based on our qualitative assessment of Forward Air we believed it was more likely than not that the fair value of the reporting unit continued to exceed the reporting unit's carrying value.
+During the second quarter of 2012, we prepared an estimation of the FASI reporting unit's fair value.
 The estimation of fair value related to the impairment test for goodwill is particularly sensitive to projected financial information used in the calculations.
-Earnings estimated to be generated by our Forward Air segment are expected to continue supporting the carrying value of its goodwill.
 Our FASI segment is currently facing the challenges of building, expanding and diversifying its revenue base.
 If FASI's efforts are significantly delayed, future estimates of projected financial information may be reduced, and we may be required to record an impairment charge against the carrying value of FASI's goodwill.